There's Someone Inside Your House (film): Plot

-High school football player Jackson Pace awakes to photographs taken on the night he beat up a gay classmate, Caleb, as part of a haze.
-Jackson is then stabbed to death by someone wearing a mask resembling his face, and the killer then exposes the film of Caleb's assault to the entire school.
+In the fictional town of Osborne, Nebraska, high school football player Jackson Pace awakens from a nap to find his house covered in photographs taken on the night he beat up a gay classmate, Caleb, as part of a haze.
+Jackson is then stabbed to death by someone wearing a mask resembling his face, and the killer soon exposes the film of Caleb's assault to the entire school.

-The next day at school, friends Makani, Alex, Zach, Darby, and Rodrigo let Caleb sit with them at lunch after he is shunned by the rest of the school.
-The school's student council president, Katie announces that there will be a memorial at a church.
-At the church, while Katie is setting up, someone begins playing a racist and homophobic podcast that she recorded.
-She is confronted by the killer, who is wearing a mask of her face, and stabbed in the confessional while attempting to call 911.
-The next night, Zach hosts a party while his family is out of town where everyone must share their secrets.
-The partygoers get high, while Rodrigo takes fentanyl, which is his real secret.
+The next day at school, friends Makani, Alex, Zach, Darby and Rodrigo let Caleb sit with them at lunch after he is shunned by the rest of the school.
+The school's student council president Katie announces that there will be a memorial at a church.
+At the church while Katie is setting up, someone begins playing a racist and homophobic podcast that she recorded.
+She is confronted by the killer who is wearing a mask of her face, and fatally stabbed in the confessional while attempting to call 911.
+The following night, Zach hosts a party where everyone must share their secrets.
+The partygoers get high while Rodrigo takes fentanyl, which is his real secret.
 Rodrigo finds a trail of pills leading to his bottle before everyone gets text messages about his addiction.
-As the lights go out, prompting everyone to run away, Rodrigo is pursued by the killer wearing a mask of his face, who ultimately forces him to choke on his fentanyl pills before fatally slashing his throat.
+As the lights go out, prompting everyone to run away, Rodrigo is pursued by the killer (wearing a mask of his face) who ultimately forces him to choke on his fentanyl pills before slashing his throat.

-The next day, most of the school believes that Ollie, Makani's ex-boyfriend, is the murderer.
+The next day, most of the school believes that Makani's ex-boyfriend Ollie is the murderer.
 Ollie takes Makani out for a drive where they share a peaceful moment together, until Makani finds a taser gun in Ollie's car and realizes that Ollie ordered a background search on her, prompting her to call an Uber back home.
-That night at her house, she awakens to find her front door open, her phone gone, and her living room plastered with pictures of a burn victim.
-The killer, now wearing a mask of Makani's face, breaks the window and tries to kill her, but her friends arrive and save her.
+That night, she awakens to find her front door open, her phone gone, and her living room plastered with pictures of a burn victim.
+The killer (wearing a mask of Makani's face) breaks the window and tries to kill her, but her friends arrive and save her, while the killer escapes.
 At the hospital, Makani tells her friends her real secret: during a hazing by her varsity teammates, she and the other haze victims were tortured and forced to get drunk.
 In a drunken state, Makani pushed one of her friends into a bonfire, badly burning her.
 She says that she is now sure Ollie is the killer, and the police place him under arrest.